deshaw/versioned-hdf5/docs/staged_changes.rst

    n-dimensional index of points that was originally provided by the user to a local index that only impacts the chunk.
 For each axis, this will return:

-   - exactly one 1-dimensional slice pair, in case of basic indices (scalars of slices);
+   - exactly one 1-dimensional slice pair, in case of basic indices (scalars or slices);
    - one or more 1-dimensional slice pairs, in case of advanced indices (arrays of indices or arrays of bools).